Cate Le Bon: Career

 In 2018, Le Bon signed with Brooklyn based record label Mexican Summer (Ariel Pink, Jessica Pratt, Connan Mockasin).
 That same year, she joined John Cale of the Velvet Underground onstage at the Barbican Centre with the London Contemporary Orchestra.

 Le Bon released her fifth studio album, Reward via Mexican Summer on 24 May 2019.
+Reward was nominated for the Mercury Prize.
 It was followed by her sixth full-length studio album, Pompeii, on 4 February 2022, again via Mexican Summer.
 Le Bon began working on Pompeii during the first wave of the COVID-19 pandemic in Wales.

-Le Bon's producer credits include: John Grant - Boy from Michigan, H. Hawkline - In the Pink of Condition, Tim Presley - The WiNK, H. Hawkline - I Romantasize, Alex Dingley - Beat the Babble, Josiah Steinbrick - Meeting of Waters, Deerhunter - Why Hasn't Everything Already Disappeared?

-Musical style
+In 2024 she appeared on St. Vincent's album All Born Screaming.
+She plays bass on two songs, and is credited with additional production on four songs.

+Le Bon's seventh solo album, Michelangelo Dying, was released in September 2025.

+Personal life

+Le Bon was born Cate Timothy on 4 March 1983 in Penboyr, Carmarthenshire, Wales.
+Her parents were council workers who met at the University of Newcastle, and soon moved into a farmhouse in Penboyr, where they raised their three daughters.
+Le Bon and her younger sister, 13 years her junior, were each given a goat.

+For a period of time in the 2010's, Le Bon lived as romantic partners with her DRINKS collaborator Tim Presley in Joshua Tree, California.

+Critical reception

-Critic Laura Snapes described Le Bon as "a ringleader who's prepared to stake out uncertain territory.
+In her review of Crab Day, critic Laura Snapes described Le Bon as "a ringleader who's prepared to stake out uncertain territory.
 Le Bon always keeps you guessing, making the old traditions of guitar-oriented rock feel arbitrary, too.
 Her nervy assessments of the world are filled with equal parts suspense and heart, and beautifully zany riffs, where the feeling of being frayed by uncertainty comes together into a strangely comforting patchwork."

-In an interview with Pitchfork, Jeff Tweedy of Wilco stated that Le Bon was "one of the best out there making music now."
+In an interview with Pitchfork, Jeff Tweedy of Wilco, speaking of Mug Museum, stated that Le Bon was "one of the best out there making music now."
 Describing her sound, he said "it's really rare for people to have a specific sound anymore, but I can always tell when it's her playing guitar.
 Whenever I try to figure out her guitar parts, they’re way harder than they sound."

+After "obsessively" listening to Michelangelo Dying, Rumaan Alam writes in the New Yorker that Le Bon's "prophetic" quality evokes Laurie Anderson and her acclaimed Big Science album.
+He also compares her to David Bowie, Bjork, Kate Bush and Brian Eno.